deepaksood619/deepaksood619.github.io/docs/devops/devops-intro/disaster-recovery.md

 Point-in-time recovery** (PITR) in the context of [computers](https://en.wikipedia.org/wiki/Computer) involves systems whereby an administrator can restore or recover a set of data or a particular setting from a time in the past

+## Recovery

+Disaster recovery in the database world relates to the backups, logs and replication instances that are maintained while everything is working fine.
+These can then be switched on, switched over and analysed when something does go wrong, like a hardware failure, natural disaster or even human error.

+- **Failover** – multiple clusters are set up so if one fails the other can take over.
+- **Mirroring** – maintaining two copies of the same database at different locations.
+One in offline mode so we know where things are at when we need to use it.
+- **Replication** – the secondary database is online and can be queried.
+This is not only good for Disaster Recovery but can be useful if you utilise one instance for reporting and one for live queries.
+If you are using AWS setting this up takes just a few clicks.

 ## Question

 Scenario: An ERP application is deployed across multiple AZs in a single region.
 In the event of failure, the Recovery Time Objective (RTO) must be less than 3 hours, and the Recovery Point Objective (RPO) must be 15 minutes.
 The customer realizes that data corruption occurred roughly 1.5 hours ago.
 What DR strategy could be used to achieve this RTO and RPO in the event of this kind of failure?